Fire in Minnesota Ecosystems

 Offered by the Sustainable Forests Education Cooperative and the Lake States Fire Science Consortium.
-The Tallgrass Prairie and Oak Savanna Fire Science Consortium and the Oak Woodlands and Forest Fire Science Consortium are also supporting this Workshop.
+The Tallgrass Prairie and Oak Savanna Fire Science Consortium, the Oak Woodlands and Forest Fire Science Consortium, and the Minnesota Sharp-Tailed Grouse Society are also supporting this Workshop.

 Dates: January 30-31, 2019

 Location: University of Minnesota Cloquet Forestry Center, 175 University Rd, Cloquet, MN 55720